NamBobby/Facial_acne_detection_using_Convolutional_Neural_Network/readme.md

 to
 app.run(host='192.168.100.5', port=5000)

-to run project have to open 2 terminals in 4 following steps:
+to run project on mobile device, you have to open 2 terminals in 4 following steps:
 1. First terminal run command line:
 >>> cd src/api
 >>> python api.py